 The relationship of PostNL and IDC Metri goes back a long way.
-The logistics service provider deals with many, often extensive, contracts which are periodically reviewed by IDC Metri to see whether they are still representative of what the market has to offer.
-That is why PostNL has had a benchmarking clause included in most contracts so that IDC Metri can regularly check the agreements and find out whether better rates or better conditions can be agreed upon.
+The logistics service provider deals with many–often extensive–contracts.
+IDC Metri periodically reviews these contracts to see if they are still representative of what the market has to offer.
+That’s why PostNL has a benchmarking clause included in most contracts, so IDC Metri can regularly check and find if better rates or conditions can be agreed upon.
 IDC Metri also ensures that agreements are more future-proof.

-“It is good to be objectively challenged in a business relationship”Marcel Krom, CIO PostNL
+“It is good to be objectively challenged in a business relationship.”Marcel Krom, CIO PostNL

 “We needed an objectification of our own metrics.”Marcel Krom, CIO PostNL

-Partly for this reason, Krom and his teams now mainly work with continuous integration/continuous deployment (CICD) according to the DevOps model, which means that new cloud technology becomes available much faster.
-However, the growth in the number of applications in the cloud is such that they wanted to challenge themselves: the question arose whether the services purchased in the cloud could be better and cheaper.
+For this reason, Krom and his teams now mainly work with continuous integration/continuous deployment (CICD) according to the DevOps model.
+This means means that new cloud technology becomes available much faster.
+However, growth in the number of applications in the cloud is such that they wanted to challenge themselves.
+They wanted to see if the services purchased in the cloud could be better and cheaper.
 The challenge that PostNL faces is that the number of people working with applications in the cloud is also increasing.

-“If you migrate applications to the cloud, it is just very difficult to predict what your costs will be, says Krom.
-The load on CPU, data and traffic is difficult to foresee, which is why it is important that you stay on top of it.
-To ensure that you are “running the tight ship”.
+“If you migrate applications to the cloud, it is just very difficult to predict what your costs will be,” Krom said.
+“The load on CPU, data and traffic is difficult to foresee, which is why it is important that you stay on top of it.
+To ensure that you are ‘running the tight ship.’
 This requires a permanent mechanism.
-“You cannot assign that to one or two people, it really has to be spread throughout the organization.
+You cannot assign that to one or two people, it really has to be spread throughout the organization.
 To ensure that you also keep each other on their toes.”

 In the background during this process, there was also an emphatic desire to be able to provide these services ourselves.
-Krom: “We have an AWS competence center of excellence that also keeps an eye on costs at Azure.
+“We have an AWS competence center of excellence that also keeps an eye on costs at Azure.
 They all have the knowledge, which they share with people who work with us in the cloud.
-We have invested the knowledge we have gained with IDC Metri in that team.
-This ensures that the knowledge “stays warm” and that we continue to train our people.
+We have invested the knowledge we have gained with IDC Metri in that team,” Krom said.
+“This ensures that the knowledge ‘stays warm’ and that we continue to train our people.
 Because there is quite a lot of complexity behind the public cloud cost models.”

 Finally, Marcel Krom would like to add one more thing.
 “If you’ve been doing something with a partner for about three years, then you usually get some convenience.
-In a marriage that can be very healthy, but in a business relationship it is good to let yourself be objectively challenged now and then.”
+In a marriage that can be very healthy.
+But in a business relationship it is good to let yourself be objectively challenged now and then.”